jay-2000/myblog/content/blog/day-24/index.md

 ## Language/concept/topic

-what and how i did the stuff.
+with the help of JavaScript (ES6) i have developed this calculator which can perform all the basic operation which a normal calculator can perform.

 - [link to code](https://github.com/jay-2000/jsMiniProjects/tree/main/calculator)

 ### Key takeaways

-I got to learn -------.
+I got to learn ES6 concepts.